Sustainability: The Future of Sustainable Fashion

 Virtual Try-Ons

-Many potential fashion buyers never take their shopping baskets to check out or return garments because they have no idea whether these garments will fit or look good.
+Many potential fashion consumers never take their shopping baskets to check out or usually return garments because they have no idea whether these garments will fit or look good.
 A ‘virtual try-on’ is the latest way to avoid this issue.

-Using augmented reality (AR) and machine learning, they can now see for themselves what the item of clothing will look like.
+Using augmented reality (AR) and machine learning, they can now see what the fashion clothing will look like.
 It replicates the experience of trying on the garments in-store.
 It’s also fun, so customers enjoy ‘trying on’ clothes to see what they look like.

-- Designer Prada has used virtual try-ons for customers to see what they look like wearing high fashion items from the brand.
+- Fashion designer Prada has used virtual try-ons for customers to see what they look like wearing high fashion items from the brand for a while now.

 - Virtual try-ons will reduce returns.